 Secure session establishment between PN GW and CPNS Server

 Secure session should be established before PN GW and CPNS Server start communication with each other.
 If the session already exists, this step is skipped.
+In addition, if Secure WAN provides a security mechanism which ensures security of the communication, this step is skipped.

 Secure session establishment is triggered by either of two events